EddieHandford/6-Axis-Data-Logger/README.md

 This project however escalated and was sold for a completely different application.
 This code is the intial code before it was then developed further , that is not availble for public use.

+Wiring diagram is not complete , will be included soon